Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 * double-click in the elevation column,
 * set the new elevation in the pop-up window.

-## Why does a track have invalid elevation data?
+## What to do if a track has invalid elevation data?

-_Remark: This explanation refers to QMapShack patch version f64949c (30.10.2016) and later ones!_
+_Remark: This explanation refers to QMapShack patch version a7dbbfb (11.11.2016) and later ones!_

 Assume DEM (**D**igital **E**levation **M**odel) data is available in QMS for the area under consideration.
 Create a track in this area.
 Then QMS adds automatically elevation data to the track that can be checked in the track profile and in the trackpoint list of the track edit window.

-It may happen that the trackpoint list shows a warning of the form __"Invalid elevations!"__ and some trackpoints do not have an elevation assigned to them as can be seen in the following image:
+It may happen that the trackpoint list shows a warning of the form __"Invalid elevations!"__ and some trackpoints do not have an elevation assigned to them as can be seen in the following image (once a waypoint is marked as invalid don't look at other elevation-dependent data - they are invalid, too!):

 ![Invalid elevation](images/DocFaq/DEM10.jpg)